Consumer Pamphlet: Notaries, Immigration and the Law

 It is for this reason that Spanish-speaking people in the United States sometimes expect to be able to rely on notaries to settle problems that lawyers typically handle.
 Many people are unfamiliar with the kinds of services that can be performed by a notary public in Florida and mistakenly assume that notaries can help them resolve all their legal problems, especially in the immigration area.

-If you would like to know whether someone is an attorney licensed to practice law in the state of Florida, go to www.floridabar.org and click on the “Find a lawyer” button, or call membership records at The Florida Bar toll-free at (800) 342-8060, ext.
+If you would like to know whether someone is an attorney licensed to practice law in the state of Florida, use The Bar’s “Find a Lawyer” feature, or call membership records at The Florida Bar toll-free at 800-342-8060, ext.
 5832.
 You also can write to The Florida Bar, 651 E. Jefferson St., Tallahassee, FL 32399-2300.

 For more information about notaries in Florida, visit the Bureau of Notaries Public website or call 850-245-6975.
 Information about Florida notaries can also be obtained from the Governor’s Notary Section website, or by calling 850-717-9310.

 If you or someone you know has been misled or harmed by a person who is not a licensed Florida attorney, contact The Florida Bar, Unlicensed Practice of Law Division, at 850-561-5840.